-What did you get for your 7 bob?
+What did you get for your 6 bob?
 You got two sides of recording with a bandwidth of about 6Khz.
 Nothing by today’s standards.
 Each side lasted about 3 minutes.
 This maximum time, popular belief has it, was governed by the width of the records’ spiral grove that worked its’ way toward the centre.
 The grove was modulated (wobbled from side to side) to contain the music.
 When the needle of the pick up was rested in the grove and the record spun round, hopefully, you got your sound delivered.
 The record, being made from this strange concoction, was not very strong, The walls of the grove had to be spaced apart by about a thousandth on an inch.
 Anything less and the walls of the groves would fall apart under the pressure of the pick up.
 So, you soon run out of space for your spiral grove on a flat 10 inch disc.
 The real reason for the 3 minuet limitation, I like to think is this; The “10 inch 78 rpm standard” was invented by an American company.
 The average attention span of an American is 3 minutes, so….
 There’s your answer.
-Why have a record lasing longer when they would fall asleep half way through and be late for another war.
+Why have a record lasing longer when they would fall asleep half way through.

 Unlike CDs, you could not drop one of these records.
 Well, you could but the result would be a mess.
-7 bob down the drain.
+6 bob down the drain.
 If you did drop a record and you had a clean break, two pieces, you may have stood a chance of sellotaping the two halves together.
 Putting the tape of the “B” side of course.
 As the disc was played, you would now hear two nice pops each time the record went round.
 At 78 revs per minute and lasting 3 minutes, this meant you had to suffer 500 odd clicks and pops.
 No good really!

-Radiograms in the late 1930s could cost anything from £20 for a budget set, bought on the tick and do a runner after a year, to £140 for a nice McMurdo, RGD, Decca etc. In 1940s, Decca invented a full range pickup which was to revolutionise home reproduction.
+Radiograms in the late 1930s could cost anything from £20 for a budget set, bought on the tick and then do a runner after a year, to £140 for a nice McMurdo, RGD, Decca etc. In 1940s, Decca invented a full range pickup which was to revolutionise home reproduction.
 Sound that is, not making kids.
 The pickup was much lighter, had a sapphire or diamond tipped needle.
 The output of this was fed into a well designed valve amplifier.
 You only had about 6 watts of power, more than enough.
 Hi Fi had arrived in the UK.